mbegoc/flaskadmin_boilerplate/README.rst

 1. If the user is not authorized to access resources, the page enter in an infinite loop
-2. flask-login seems to make user of babel to its translation, but it's flask-babelex that is implemented.
-See if they can be used together, or if we could use only one.
+2. flask-login seems to make use of babel for managing its translation, but it's flask-babelex that is instanciated.
+See if they can be used together, or if we could use only one - fixed as a contribution to the Flask-User project

 Roadmap
 =======